Cybersecurity for Employees Working Remotely

 System protected from cyber extortion

-Due to work-life balance or other business considerations, more employees are working from home more than ever before.
+Due to work-life balance or other business considerations, more employees are working remotely more than ever before.
 While remote work may offer benefits to both the employee and employer, there are potential cybersecurity risks when employees work from locations outside of the office.
-To help minimize these risks, consider these precautions:
+To help minimize these risks, consider taking these precautions:

 Employer

 The use of a VPN is a fundamental safeguard when users access the company's network via their home WiFi.
 A VPN allows for encryption of data, which adds a level of protection for information such as passwords, credit card numbers and other sensitive or private information.
 A VPN can also provide a level of anonymity through capabilities such as masking of location data, website history and IP addresses.
-Employers should avoid using the RDP on their network.
-RDP may be an expedient option, but it is not a secure solution.
+Employers should not rely solely on a Remote Desktop Protocol (RDP) solution.
+Although it may be an expedient option, RDP alone is not a secure solution.

 Implement Multifactor Authentication (MFA).